logo

 Geoff hung onto the floats through the night, battling to stay alive.
 He checked his watch regularly and every hour he defiantly shouted out the time and added “and I’m still here".
 He was in the water for 28 hours.

 Geoff was taken to Freshwater Point, where a helicopter with a nurse on board was waiting to take him to Geraldton Regional Hospital.
 He was admitted into intensive care with severe exposure and multiple chafe wounds.
+He remained in hospital until 11 April.

 The search included an air search as well as the search by boats starting as soon as it was light enough to see.
-The weather deteriorated in the afternoon and the search had to be scaled back overnight.
+The weather deteriorated in the afternoon, and the search had to be scaled back overnight.
 It was recommenced on the following morning.
 Sadly, when the weary searchers withdrew, Mark’s body had not been found.

 Geoff did not go back to sea.
 He took a job on a mine site at Wiluna.
-On 20 September 1989, at the age of 35 years, he had a heart attack at work and died instantly.
+On 20 September 1989, at the age of 35, he had a heart attack at work and died instantly.

 Sunset and Evening Star